Programs & Events

 Celebrate Tallahassee’s 2024 Bicentennial by learning about the founding and development of Florida’s Capital City.
 Guests will examine historic maps to understand how the community has grown and changed over the past 200 years.
 Guests will make their own illustrated map of Tallahassee.

 The Museum features casual monthly lunchtime talks by local experts on a variety of topics.
 Please note the location of each lecture as the presentation site may change from month to month.

-Seating is limited; please reserve your spot by visiting https://bit.ly/3rXakPT.
+The program is free and open to the public.
+Seating is limited; please reserve your spot by visiting https://bit.ly/HistoryHighNoonFebruary2024

 20th of May— Emancipation in Florida